Monday, July 7, 2025

 How to get there?

-To get to Dokdo, you need to go to Ulleungdo.
+Most visitors depart from Ulleungdo Island, which itself is accessible by ferry from cities like Pohang, Donghae, or Gangneung.
 The only way to get to Dokdo is by ferry.
+Daily ferries to Dokdo operate from Ulleungdo (weather permitting).
 The ferry makes two trips a day, one in the morning and one in the afternoon.
-The trip takes about three hours each way.
+The trip takes about 1.5–2.5 hours depending on sea conditions.

 The best time to visit Dokdo is from late May to early October when the weather is mild and there are few typhoons.